nolannewman/cs386-a2.2/team.md

 # Nicholas

 # Nolan
-Proficient in C and python
+Proficient in C, python, and version control systems